VMawson/Data_Science_Tutorials/README.md

 * **Bayesian Modelling using PyStan**
 	Comparing bayesian methods using the python interface to Stan, comparing results with the Linear regression model from sklearn.

+* **Artifical Neural Network**
+	Use of a feedforward neural network model to predict mpg for a car dataset.

 **Example Projects-**